Traversal Verification for Speculative Tree Decoding: Method

 Modified draft distribution in Algorithm \ref{alg:TV} (Line 11): $\forall x\in\X$,

 Acceptance probability in Algorithm \ref{alg:TV} (Line 12):

 \end{block}

 Traversal Verification exhibits two key distinctions from token-level tree decoding: \begin{enumerate} \item \textbf{Bottom-up verification}.
-Traversal Verification generally operates in a bottom-up manner, starting verification from leaf nodes (\emph{i.e.,} deeper layers) and progressing toward the root, while token-level tree decoding follows a top-down approach, verifying nodes layer by layer from shallow to deep. \item \textbf{Sequence-level acceptance}.
+Traversal Verification generally operates in a bottom-up manner, starting verification from leaf nodes (\emph{i.e.,} deeper layers) and progressing toward the root, while token-level tree decoding follows a top-down approach, verifying nodes layer by layer from shallow to deep.
+Details about traversal order are provided in Appendix \ref{sec:traversal order}. \item \textbf{Sequence-level acceptance}.
 Traversal Verification incorporates the joint probability distribution of the token sequence, rather than relying solely on per-token probabilities.
-Once a token is accepted, the entire sequence from the current node to root is accepted. \end{enumerate}
+The acceptance rate at each node represents the sequence-level acceptance rate from the current node to the root.
+Thus, once a token is accepted, the entire sequence from the current node to root is accepted. \end{enumerate}